akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice knelt beside his chair.
 ‘Father, I am not afraid of him.
 And I am not afraid for Stanwey.
 I will hold Stanwey until the day I can hold it no longer.
 And when that day comes, it will not be Sir Guy who takes it, no, not even the King of England.’

 Harold opened his eyes.
 ‘You may keep that last part to yourself, daughter.’
 He did not raise his voice, but the weight of it changed.
-‘It is not suited for the ears of lions.
-And lions, Beatrice, have a way of visiting when they are least welcome.
-Mind how you speak of a King, even in your own hall.’
+‘Mind how you speak of a King, even in your own hall, Beatrice.
+Lions and kings have a way of visiting when they are least expected.’

 For a moment, she saw the man who had pulled a lord from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

 He looked at her softly.
 ‘You are your mother’s daughter’, he said.

 She took his hand.
-‘And your daughter, Father.
+‘And your daughter too, Father.
 I shall marry when I must, but as for that man, not for Stanwey, no never.’

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

 ## Chapter 6 ⬩ The King’s messenger does not dismount

-Hooves broke the morning silence.
-Beatrice looked up from the herb bed outside the kitchen, and their manservant lowered his axe at the woodpile.
-A royal messenger was riding up the lane towards the hall, cloak streaming, horse lathered.
-He reined in before the hall and unrolled a stiff parchment.
+Three long brassy blasts blown on an ox horn shattered the morning quiet.
+Beatrice’s gaze snapped up towards the village.
+She was in the herb garden, outside the kitchen.

+The old manservant lowered his axe at the woodpile.
+‘This can’t be good news.’

+Beatrice loathed those blasts.
+As a young child, they had sounded to call her father off to war for a year or so.
+She had missed him so much.

+A horse and rider came around the corner, striding towards the hall, hoofbeats thudding up the packed earth track, cloak streaming, horse lathered.

+The messenger reined in before the hall, and unrolled a stiff parchment writ.

-'The King hunts in Rockingham Forest', he announced, projecting towards the timbers as if the building itself were worthy of his breath.
-'This holding shall render its service: two feathered arrows and a fowl for His Majesty's table.'
+‘The King hunts in Rockingham Forest', he announced, projecting his voice towards the timbers as if the building itself were worthy of his breath.
+'This holding shall render its service: two feathered arrows and a fowl for His Majesty's table.’

-He wheeled his horse and was gone.
+The man wheeled his horse about, and was gone.
 A servant stood in the doorway of the hall, a rag still in her hand, staring after the dust.
 Beatrice scooped up her goose.

 Goosie honked.